Asthma Registry

 Asthma Action Plans

-An Asthma Action Plan will also be documented based on the results of the testing and/or at your child’s well child visits.
+An Asthma Action Plan is documented based on the results of the testing and/or at your child’s well child visits.
 Please bring all medications including rescue inhalers and spacer devices to these visits.
 An asthma action plan is a written plan that each provider will modify to adapt to your child’s needs.
 Your child’s plan describes how to control asthma long term AND how to handle worsening asthma, or attacks.
 The plan explains when to call Pediatric Associates at (207) 784-5782 or seek emergency services.
 If your child has asthma, all of the people who care for him or her should know about the child’s asthma action plan.
 These caregivers include babysitters, workers at daycare centers, teachers at schools, and counselors at camps.
 These caretakers can help your child follow his or her action plan.

 Asthma Control Surveys